RepWatchr logoRepWatchrSearch. Grade. Source. Share.

 RepWatchr is not publishing an unsourced threat claim about Burchett.
 The public-source story is this: Burchett has attached his name to oversight, UAP transparency, and public disclosure work that draws a large national audience.
 If readers support that work, the useful next move is to keep the receipts visible, share the source packet, and demand the same source-backed transparency from every official.

 The reason this belongs on RepWatchr is simple.
-Political attention should not disappear into social feeds.
+Public interest should not disappear into social feeds.
 It should come back to a page with sources, dates, profile links, and a public record trail people can verify.

 Source Packet